 1 15-ounce can black-eyed peas, drained and rinsed (or 2 c cooked black-eyed peas)

-3/4 c long-grain brown rice
+3/4 c long-grain brown rice2 c low-sodium vegetable broth

 1 14-ounce can diced tomatoes (or fire-roasted diced tomatoes, if you're feelin' fancy)